 Police: Man killed in brawl outside Philly cheesesteak spot

-A man was killed Thursday after he was beaten with a trash can lid and pummeled during a brawl outside of a famed cheesesteak restaurant, Philadelphia police said.
+A New York man was killed Thursday after he was beaten with a trash can lid and pummeled during a brawl outside a famous Philadelphia cheesesteak restaurant, police said.

 The violence at Pat’s King of Steaks may involve spectators who earlier attended a soccer game, police said.
 The Philadelphia Union had lost to Club América on Wednesday night.

-The 28-year-old was fatally beaten and two other people were injured in the fight before the suspects fled in an SUV, police said.
-According to police, the injured were in stable condition.
+Isidro Cortez, a 28-year-old from Queens, was fatally beaten and two other people, including his 64-year-old father, were injured in the fight before the suspects fled in an SUV, police said.
+According to police, the injured were taken to a hospital for treatment but were stable.

-Police were called to the restaurant in July after a New Jersey man was shot and killed during an argument.
-A Pennsylvania man was charged in the shooting.
+Police were called to the restaurant in July after a New Jersey man was shot and killed during an argument police said started over football.
+A Pennsylvania man was charged in that shooting.

 Comments